friendly-bits/geoblocker-bash/README.md

 **The install script**:
 - Checks prerequisites
 - Creates system folder to store data in /var/lib/geoblocker_bash.
 Data consists of fetched subnet lists from RIPE, a file storing pre-install iptables policies for the INPUT and FORWARD chains (for backup), and a file storing last known-good iptables config (for backup and fault recovery).
-- Copies all scripts included in this collection to /usr/local/bin
+- Copies all scripts included in this suite to /usr/local/bin
 - Creates a backup of pre-install policies for INPUT and FORWARD chains
 - Calls geoblocker_bash-run to immediately fetch and apply new firewall config.
 - Verifies that crond service is enabled.
 Enables it if not.